1414213/scwin2/README.md

 "IsLeftElseRight": false,
 "Anchored": false
 ```
-Translates sliding input on the trackpad into thumbstick input.&emsp;*RelativeSize* sets how big the range of input from the initial point is relative to the diameter of the trackpad.&emsp;*Deadzone* specifies the deadzone of the thumbstick area.&emsp;*IsLeftElseRight* sets input to simulate the left or right thumbstick.&emsp;*Anchored*, when set to false, causes the thumbstick area to be dragged when input goes beyond the bounds of the area.&emsp;For example travelling up beyond the area's bounds will push the stick towards a northward position while repositoning point 0 of the area to respect that orientation.
+Translates sliding input on the trackpad into thumbstick input.&ensp;*RelativeSize* sets how big the range of input from the initial point is relative to the diameter of the trackpad.&ensp;*Deadzone* specifies the deadzone of the thumbstick area.&ensp;*IsLeftElseRight* sets input to simulate the left or right thumbstick.&ensp;*Anchored*, when set to false, causes the thumbstick area to be dragged when input goes beyond the bounds of the area.&ensp;For example travelling up beyond the area's bounds will push the stick towards a northward position while repositoning point 0 of the area to respect that orientation.

 ### PadStick
 ```